onflow/flow-cli/docs/project-contracts.md

 description: How to define the Cadence contracts for Flow project
 ---

-⚠️ _Warning: CLI projects are an experimental feature.
-Functionality is subject to change._

 ## Add a Contract

 To add a contract to your project, update the `"contracts"` section of your `flow.json` file.